HANDS-ON DUMPLING DELIGHTS

 Find out how chefs get the delicious broth inside soup dumplings, the region’s most famous dish.

 The original Chinese dumplings have over 2,000 years of history – and you won’t believe who invented them!
 Chinese generals, doctors and entrepreneurs have all perfected their own version of dumplings over the millennia.

 After two hours of exploring the regional differences between dumplings, you’ll learn to create har gow, shrimp dumplings made famous by dim sum, completely from scratch.
 Nothing tastes better than the fruit of your own labor.

-The vast majority of China’s dumpling include pork, so we do not recommend this tour for our vegetarian guests.
-If you have vegetarians in your party, there will be limited substitutions and most will not be dumplings.
+The vast majority of China’s dumpling include pork, so we do not recommend this tour for our vegetarian, pescetarian, kosher or halal guests.
+If you have guests in your party who don’t eat pork, there will be limited substitutions and most will not be dumplings.

 We do not recommend this tour

 We are not able to make substitutions for those with gluten free restrictions and/or Celiac disease as soy sauce/wheat wrappers is very prevalent in our tour stops.

 This tour serves shellfish at one stop.
 We are able to substitute the dishes out for you, but those with extreme allergies should reconsider joining, as we will not substitute the stop entirely.